Elvric/ClassNotes/Winter2018/Comp310.md

 Some system also uses a dirty bit to see if the memory has been modified in this case we give preference to dirty pages since replacing a dirty pages costs more than a clean one.

 If the clock moves quickly then that means that we have a lot of page faults, if the clock moves slow then the page fault is quite low.

+---
+# 20-03-2018 (After 2nd Midterm)

+## Thrashing
+The number of process in memory determines the multiprogramming (MP) level.
+The effectiveness of VM is closely related the the MP level.
+Thrashing: the system is spending its time moving pages in and out of memory and hardly doing anything useful.
+Hence the goal generaly is to find the best spot between CPU utilization and multiprogramming level.
+Removing processes for:
+- lowest priority
+- faulting process
+- newest process
+- process with lowest memory usage
+- process with highest memory usage

+## Working Set
+The set of pages taht are accessed by the last x memory references at a given time t and denoted by W(t,x)
+**Denning's Wirking Set Principla states that:**
+- a program should run if and only if its working set is in memory
+- A page may not be victimized if it is a member of the current working set of any runnable (not blocked) program.

+The down side of the working set is that for every process we need to keep track of what pages where accessed last.
+Solutions:
+- Maintain idl time value (amount of CPU time received by the process)
+- Update the information once in a while rather than every time scan for used bit and set there idl time back to 0, resets the used bit to 0 for all pages.
+- Pages with lowest idle time are part of our working set

+## Page fault frequency
+How frequently are page fault occuring P = # page fault / time period T. Where T is the critical inter page fault time.
+When a process runs bellow the lower bound a frame is taken away from it (its resident set size is reduced).
+Similarly, an additional frame is assigned to a process which runs above its upper limit.

+### Current trends
+- Larger physical memory
+    - page replacement is less important
+    - less hardware required to support replacement policy
+    - Larger page sizes
+        - Better TLB coverage
+        - Smaller page table
+- Larger address spaces
+    - sparse address spaces
+    - single (combined) address spaces (part of the OS part for the user processes)
+- File Systems using virtual memory (not covered)
+    - memory mapped files
+    - file caching with VM

+# Virtual Machines

+## General Idea
+- Multi threading
+    - Have virtual CPU that gives us the illusion that enables threads to persist their computation on the CPU as switching happens - without clobbering each other.
+- Multi processing
+    - Adds memory virtualization to multi-threading.
+Every process has its own memory view
+    - File system is sahred and so is the kernel.
+However, kernel is a protected resource.
+In a perfect scenario, we do not need to worry about this sharing.
+- Beyond is virtual machine.

+## Virtual machine
+- Hardware (shared physical machine)
+    - Virtual machine monitor
+        - Virtual machine 1
+        - Virtual machine 2
+        - Virtural machine 3

+Definition: Provides an environment for programs that is essentially identical to physical machine

+### Motivation for VM
+The idea came from the need of file sharing system.
+TTS was tried by IBM then stopped they then tried CMS.
+The main goal was to get a multiuser time-sharing system.

+### Components:
+- Host actual phyisical maching
+- VMM or hypervisor, creates the virtual machines on top of it and runs them
+- Guest processes provided with virtual copy of the host.

+#### Benefits
+- Host system protected from VMs, VMs protected from each other.
+    - Virus will not spread
+    - Sharing is provided through via shared file system.
+- Freeze, suspend running VM
+    - They can be copied and move somewhere else
+    - Snapshot of a given state can be taken and we can go back to it.
+    - Clone by creating copy and running both original and copy
+- Great for OS research, better system development efficiency
+- Run multiple, different OS on a single machine.
+- Templating create an OS + application VM, provide it to customersm us it to create multiplle instance of tha combination
+- Live migration move a running VM from one host to another
+    - No interruption of user accesses
+- All those featurs taken together -> cloud computing.